Atmospheric methane

+About 60% of current methane emissions are human-caused, contributing to the growth of methane gas in the atmosphere.

 Since the beginning of the Industrial Revolution (around 1750), the methane concentration in the atmosphere has increased by about 160%, and human activities almost entirely caused this increase.
 Since 1750 methane has contributed 3% of greenhouse gas (GHG) emissions in terms of mass but is responsible for approximately 23% of radiative or climate forcing.
 By 2019, global methane concentrations had risen from 722 parts per billion (ppb) in pre-industrial times to 1866 ppb.
 This is an increase by a factor of 2.6 and the highest value in at least 800,000 years.

 Methane increases the amount of ozone (O_{3}) in the troposphere (4 mi to 12 mi from the Earth's surface) and also in the stratosphere (from the troposphere to 31 mi above the Earth's surface).
-Both water vapour and ozone are GHGs, which in turn add to climate warming.
+Both water vapour and ozone are GHGs, which in turn add to global warming.

 Role in climate change

 The warming influence (called radiative forcing) of long-lived greenhouse gases has nearly doubled in 40 years, with carbon dioxide and methane being the dominant drivers of global warming.